Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/special-materials.md

 Cold iron has 30 hit points per inch of thickness and hardness 10.

+### Mithral
-**Mithral:** Mithral is a very rare silvery, glistening metal that is lighter than iron but just as hard.
+Mithral is a very rare silvery, glistening metal that is lighter than iron but just as hard.
 When worked like steel, it becomes a wonderful material from which to create armor and is occasionally used for other items as well.
 Most mithral armors are one category lighter